 There may be some coverage factors beyond price.
 For example, some insurers may have better coverage for historic homes with special details.
 Also, there may be benefits to bundling your home and car insurance coverage with that company, even if it may be slightly more expensive.

-Also, research how the company handles claims and learn about the differences between the companies in addition to price.
+Also, research how the company handles claims and learn about the differences between the companies in addition to the price.

 Read customer reviews for the insurer, and find out about its complaint record through your state insurance department (you can find links to your state insurance department).